Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Python program.
 Second, It ensures the output running it with python is the same as running it on-chain.

+### Limitations

+The OpShin language is a subset of python, having the following limitations:
+ * User-defined symbols can only be imported using `from <pkg> import *`. `import <pkg>` isn't supported.
+ * Importing some builtins
+ * Mutual recursion isn't supported
+ * Classes can't inherit
+ * Tuples can't contain heterogenous types
+ * Containers can't contain function values
+ * Compiler errors are throw immediately when encountered instead of being collected
+ * ...

+### Deviations from python

+The limitations of OpShin don't invalidate the claim that it is a subset of python.
+OpShin however deviates slightly from python, making it not strictly a subset of python:

+ * ...
 ## Type System

 One of the limitations of using Python as-is for smart contract development is